gersteinlab/shiny-dim-reduction/README.md

 ## Installing Rtools

-<b>If you intend to use this tool's dimensionality reduction & visualization workflow, we recommend Rtools >= Rtools40.</b>
+If you intend to use this tool's dimensionality reduction & visualization workflow, we recommend Rtools >= Rtools40.

 You can download an installer for Rtools40 from https://cran.r-project.org/bin/windows/Rtools.
 For reproducibility, the following settings were used in development: